 Features to look for in a tent

-You don’t need to skimp on the features if you plan to camp in the colder months.
+You don’t need to skimp on the features to camp in the colder months.
 While the tent’s price may be a determining factor, other factors, such as insulation and durability, can significantly affect the tent’s overall performance.

 Here are the best tents for camping in the cold weather: